Should You Take Over an Existing Restaurant Space?

 Who Is Your Target Audience?

 While Wall Street and Washington might declare the Recession to be “officially” over, consumers are watching their money very closely and eating out is one of the first things that go.
 Therefore, it is important that your marketing appeals to the right group.
-For example, are you family casual restaurant, offering a kids-eat-free night can help bring in families mid-week.
+For example, are you a family-casual restaurant, offering a kids-eat-free night can help bring in families mid-week.

 Is the Restaurant Up to Code?